-His current practice profile includes anaesthesia for Orthopaedic and Trauma Surgery, Vascular Surgery and Interventional Radiology, Laparoscopic Liver and Hepatobilliary Surgery, and Obstetric Care.
+His current practice profile includes anaesthesia for Orthopaedic and Trauma Surgery, Uro-gynaecological Surgery, Interventional Radiology, Laparoscopic Bariatric and Upper Gastrointestinal surgery, and Obstetric Care.

-Dr Harper is a Conjoint Associate Lecturer at the University of New South Wales, and participates with in an active research program with UNSW and the Black Dog Institute examining anaesthesia and treatments for depression.
+Dr Harper is a Conjoint Associate Lecturer at the University of New South Wales, and has participated in several research programs with UNSW and the Black Dog Institute examining anaesthesia and treatments for depression.

 Dr Christine Huang obtained her medical qualifications from the University of Tasmania and completed her anaesthetic training at the Prince of Wales and St George Hospitals in Sydney.